 Your support is essential to protect NSW’s clean reputation and ensure ongoing market access.

 Local Land Services staff are on the ground to help you protect your livestock and industry from these exotic diseases.
-Working with landholders to monitor and report emergency animal diseases is one of our key roles.
+Working with landholders on disease control to monitor and report emergency animal diseases is one of our key roles.